 Chief People Officer

 Oscar Cardona joined CCC in 2019 as Chief People Officer.
-He heads CCC’s human resources department and serves on the agency’s executive leadership team.
+He heads CCC’s human resources department.

 Before joining CCC, Oscar was the chief human resources officer at Holiday Retirement, the largest independent living company in the country for older adults.

 Oscar has been involved with several nonprofits, including Aspira, United Way, Lines for Life, Junior Achievement, Tualatin Valley Youth Football and Beloit College.
-He earned a B.A. from Beloit College, and a law degree from McGeorge College of Law.
+He earned a Bachelor of Arts in Political Science and Government from Beloit College, and his Juris Doctor from McGeorge College of Law.